Once upon a time,

 Until I decided to stop pretending

-I used to play the game, and I played it well.
+Once upon a time, I played the game.
+And I played it well.

-But nine years ago, I had an epiphany.
+But twelve years ago, I had an epiphany.

 I realized I was pretending that I lived in a world that still made sense.
 So I decided to stop pretending.